antononcube/RakuForPrediction-book/Articles/Trie-based-classifiers-evaluation-work.md

 ## Trie classification with ROC plots

-In the next cell we classify all testing data records.
+In the next code cell we classify all testing data records.
 For each record:

-- Get probabilities hash for each record
+- Get probabilities hash
 - Add to that hash the actual label
 - Make sure the hash has both survival labels